boucaron/randomstuff/SolarStudy.md

 Regarding the MPPT controller, there is a small change on the price, for the SNRE 250/70A from 350 € to 290 €, the SNRE 250/85A from 430 € to 392 €, the SNRE 250/100A from 475 € to 450 €.

+#### February 2024 Price Update

+Following the issues in the Red Sea impacting the sea traffic: I think there will be an increase in price in the forthcoming months even if the stock is accumulating.
+There is a small increase on the price of the Victron Multiplus 2/5000VA around 950 to 1100 € (https://verkauf-bochum.de/en/products/multiplus-ii-48-5000-70-50)
+Regarding the panels, there are opportunities in the 375W range going down to 74 € (https://www.chocdiscount.com/panneaux-solaires/35512-panneau-solaire-dmegc-375w-dm375m6-60hsw-.html) and 78 € (https://www.chocdiscount.com/panneaux-solaires/55233-panneau-solaire-dmegc-375w-dm375m6-60hbb-full-black.html), with respectively 5.06 W per € and 4.68 W per €.
+Those are the most cost effective solutions on the market.
+10 panels delivered are less than 1000 € (including VAT).
+Prices are crazy in Germany, the removal of the VAT tax has just increase the marging of the reseller and not reduced the price.
+Panels are cheaper in France and in Spain even if you include the VAT.

+The efficient 'middle' size panel with 500 W is still at 119.79 € https://autosolar.es/panel-solar-24-voltios/panel-solar-500w-tensite-monocristalino-perc which is less cost effective with about 4.17 W per €, than the small 375W panels.

+For the grid-tied inverters, there is a good deal on the 1.5KW SOLAX X1 Mini around 278 € (https://www.chocdiscount.com/onduleur-reseau/127-onduleur-solaire-reseau-solax-x1-mini-15-1500-watts-garantie-10-ans.html).
+Personnaly, I think it is a better deal than any micro-inverter, also you can do zero injection on the grid with this inverter if you add a sensor.
+If you put the previous cheapest panels at 74€ a piece: you can build a small 4 panels system for about 1000 € (with all cables, required protections,the structure for the panels and the shipping).

 #### Battery tied Configuration